 Knowing that your testing modality is secure is critical to the credibility of any testing program.
-Hear from high-stakes testing owners Larry Lynch, Senior Vice President of Certification and Operations with National Restaurant Association, Jeff Frisk, Director with GIAC, and Ray Nicosia, Executive Director, Office of Testing Integrity, ETS, and Faisel Alam, Manager of the Office of Test Security for Law School Admissions Council as they discuss the ways that ProctorU live remote proctoring interrupts integrity breaches in real time, provides crucial test-taker data and video to the credentialing body, and protects their programs’ credibility in ways that would be impossible with in-person testing modalities.
-They’ll also give you real-life examples of how human-centered, tech-enabled proctoring solutions helped their programs avoid the many-fold problems associated with artificial intelligence (AI) like false cheating flags, bias, and data overload.
+Hear from high-stakes test owners Larry Lynch, Senior Vice President of Certification and Operations with National Restaurant Association; Jeff Frisk, Director with GIAC; Ray Nicosia, Executive Director of ETS’s Office of Testing Integrity; and Faisel Alam, Manager of the Office of Test Security for Law School Admissions Council, as they discuss the ways that ProctorU live remote proctoring interrupts integrity breaches in real time, provides crucial test-taker data and video to the credentialing body, and protects their programs’ credibility in ways that would be impossible with in-person testing modalities.
+They’ll also give you real-world examples of how human-centered, tech-enabled proctoring solutions helped their programs avoid the many-fold problems associated with artificial intelligence (AI), like false cheating flags, bias, and data overload.

 Jeff Frisk, Director, GIAC

 Ray Nicosia, Executive Director of the Office of Testing Integrity at ETS

 Faisel Alam, Manager of Test Security, LSAC

 Larry Lynch, Senior VP, Certification and Operations, NRA

 We’re heavily focused on security and having recorded videos and the room pans and things like that.
 Live proctors versus AI or some computer-based algorithm or after the fact proctors, so that if something weird is going on they can stop the candidate

 It really helps eliminate some of the forms of cheating, some of the more ugly forms.

 What we’ve been able to do is utilize the live proctoring to help us avoid some of the issues that are associated with AI bias.
 Live proctoring is certainly harder and more expensive, but it’s worth it for us.